Signal’s Moxie Marlinspike calls out Pavel Durov’s “Trump logic”

 “We’ve received very little attention from law enforcement,” Marlinspike said when asked how often government agencies come knocking, an event that Durov claims is a frequent occurrence.
 “We’ve only ever received one subpoena and we published the full request.”

 Marlinspike reiterated that the whole point of end-to-end encryption is that users no longer need to trust anyone if the protocol works — and Signal does.
-He remained open about the fact that Signal received a grant from the U.S. government’s Open Technology Fund, which he notes is at least a few degrees removed from any kind of American intelligence operations leaving him far from beholden to any three-letter agencies.
+He remained open about the fact that Signal received a grant from the U.S. government’s Open Technology Fund, which he notes is at least a few degrees removed from American intelligence operations, leaving him far from beholden to any three-letter agencies.

 By all accounts, Durov’s accusation is bogus.
 Signal’s open protocol, implemented now in products by companies like Facebook and Google, is still regarded as robust across the security community.
 Telegram, on the other hand, is observably less secure, failing to even make basic security choices like default encryption standard while marketing itself toward less technically proficient users who probably won’t notice the difference, putting them at risk in the process.